tasty-data/datateam-python-env/README.md

 #### What should I do if I have the old poetry python environment set up.
 The steps are very similar and you should already have pyenv and venv installed.
 1. Remove the pyproject.toml and then poetry.lock
+2. Add the requirements.txt from this github repo to the location you are running adhoc python analyzes if it is different from this repo.
+You may need to add manually.
-2. Run the lines that install the newest version of python and then install the virtual environment.
+3. Run the lines that install the newest version of python and then install the virtual environment.
 Test by running a python script where you connect to snowflake.
 `pyenv install 3.11.11`

 `pyenv shell 3.11.11`